 In my family, we simply it “Ensalada de Frutas con bombon.”

 This, of course, makes me wonder if we took this salad from our friends in the north and adopted it as ours in Mexico… Hmmm?
 I’ll have to research the origin.

 Fluffy Marshmallow Fruit Salad makes me happy… almost as happy as getting puppy kisses.
 Sweet and soft.

 I made some small changes to this family classic by adding Toasted Coconut Chips and by making a homemade almond whipped cream.
 DELICIOUS… iMuy delicioso!

 You can also use store-bought whipped cream, but homemade whipped cream is a million times better.
 Just saying…

 Other ingredients you can add to the Easter Dessert:

 - Banana Slices

 - Chopped Dates

 This Easter Fruit Salad is extremely versatile.
 You can add some or all of these ingredients.
-It is very similar to Ensalada Navideña (or Mexican Christmas Fruit Salad), but that recipe is made primarily with apples.
+It is very similar to Ensalada Navideña, but that recipe is made primarily with apples.